I’m so not ready for summer to end, but I can’t stop time, and the first day of school is fast approaching!

 This will be the second year in a row that I have three kids in three different schools, each with different back-to-school needs.
 While their supply lists are all a bit different, one thing is the same: they all need new clothes, and quality activewear is a must.

-David is headed back to college in a few weeks, where he will be a sophomore.
+D is headed back to college in a few weeks, where he will be a sophomore.
 He pretty much lives in activewear, and Under Armour has long been a go-to brand we can rely on to look good and perform well for him.

 In fact, it’s a running joke among family and friends that you can find him wearing sweatpants on all but the hottest days.